CalebSkinner1/Detecting-Presence-of-Brain-Aneurysms/README.md

 ## Detecting Presence of Brain Aneurysms - A Deep Learning Approach

 We develop a pipeline for detecting the presence and arterial location of brain aneurysms from three-dimensional brain scans.
 This repository contains three files.
 The first file, preprocessing.ipynb, preprocesses the brain scans and prepares them for analysis.
 The second, one-step.ipynb, employs a 3D Convolutional Neural Network (CNN) to detect the presence and location in a united approach.
-The third, two-step.ipynb, implements 2 3D CNN.
+The third, two-step.ipynb, implements 2 3D CNNs.
 The first 3D CNN detects the presence of an aneurysm and the second 3D CNN focuses on its location.
 In the steps below, we detail the procedure for implementing this method.

 ## Download the Data from Kaggle
 The brain scan data is too large to store on GitHub, so you must download the [data](https://www.kaggle.com/competitions/rsna-intracranial-aneurysm-detection/data) from the Kaggle Competition.